Azure-Samples/storage-blobs-powershell-cache-control/README.md

 ```

 - Test result:
-	- Before run script:  The **Cache Control** is empty and the METADATA is empty too.
+	- Before running the script:  The **Cache Control** is empty and the METADATA is empty too.
 	![][4]
 	- Run script:
     Type Command **Get-AzureAccount**
-	The Command Line will show you the AzureAccount infomation.
+	The Command Line will provide you with the AzureAccount infomation.
     And Then Type Command **E:\TSG\readiness\Cognitive Services Readiness\setcachecontrol.ps1**
     ![][5]